Financial-Times/node-health-check/README.md

 Each health check can be configured as an object.
 These follow the [FT health check standard], which has more information, and there are [examples](#examples) available to help you out.
 No matter what type of check you're adding, there are some common required properties:

   - `type`: The type of the check.
-Currently only `ping-url` is supported.
+One of `memory`, `ping-url`.
 Additional configurations required by these types are documented below
   - `businessImpact`: The business impact of the health check as a string
   - `id`: The unique ID of the health check as a string.
 Must use only lowercase alphanumeric characters and hyphens.
   - `name`: The name of the health check as a string.